magland/intro-open-source-linux/lessons/terminal-and-command-prompt.md

 You have probably noticed that the terminal indicates when you are allowed to enter a new command by showing a command prompt.
 This usually (but not always) displays your current working directory (more about that later) followed by some special characters indicating that you may now enter a command.
 For example, in my terminal, I see the following

 ```
-[insert command prompt]
+magland@dub:/home/magland$
 ```

-indicating that my current directory is `/home/magland`.
+The "magland" is my user name, the "dub" is the name of my computer, and the "/home/magland" is my home directory.
 Of all the directories (or folders) on my file system, this is the current directory or the directory that I am now in.
+(Note: you might see the "~" symbol, which is a special way to represent your home directory.)
 If you have multiple terminal windows open, then each has its own current directory.

 There is a very important command that allows you to change the current directory.
 It is called `cd` and stands for change directory.
 For example, the following will change to the `/tmp` directory: